Alibakhshov/JavaFX/src/main/java/main/javafx/ContactListApp/README.md

 ## How to run the application

-1. Download the project from the repository or just simply copy the code from the tipCalculator.java file and paste it in your code editor.
+1. Download the project from the repository or just simply copy the code from the `ContactList.java` file and paste it in your code editor.
 2. Open the project in your favorite editor (preferable IntelliJ IDEA)
 3. Run the application